 A small one from "A Flight to Remember" after the Countess falls into the black hole, Fry comforts Bender by telling him that no-one knows what happens within a black hole, and it's possible that she survived.

 He even asks Professor Farnsworth for his thoughts on the matter, who agrees with Fry that it is possible the Countess survived.
-He then turns to Hermes and mutters 'Not a chance' but the fact he was willing to lie to spare Bender's feelings was pretty sweet.
+He then turns to Zoidberg and mutters "Not a chance" but the fact he was willing to lie to spare Bender's feelings was pretty sweet.

 There was also the scene where Bender was telling Fry he was going back for her.
 (Note that Fry hadn't even been part of that plot, so Bender had just been telling Fry simply because they were best friends) At Bender's request, Fry agrees to tell the others that Bender died looting should he not make it.
 Bender hugs Fry and says "I love you, buddy!"